 All classes will receive homework assignments.
+Parents will receive a list of homework by email each week.

 Homework reinforces work done in school, is differentiated according to children's needs and abilities and is always explained to children in school.